Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 Almost all my other meta-expression return some form of `te::input_<result_t...>`.
 An `te::input_<T>` with only one type will be replaced by T under evaluation.

 ### te::pipe_< typename ...
 Es >
 This is the lazy version of the meta-expression magic types.
 It's only a holder for meta-expression like `te::input_<...>`.
 The only other type that pipe is allowed to know is `te::input_<...>` to do some syntactic sugar.
-It's also a meta-expression that apply Es... to every type it receives through the subtype f.
+It's also a meta-expression that apply `Es...` to every type it receives through the sub-type f.

 ### using te::eval_pipe< typename ...
 Es > = typename te::pipe_< Es... >::template f<>::type;
 This is the actual implementation of the evaluation.
 It's similar to `te::pipe_t` but I didn't want to have such a big difference in behavior under one additional character.
 This is where all the magic happens.
-You can actually see that the subtype `f<>` starts with no types.
-This mean that most fo the meta-expressions will start with `te::input_<Ts...>` .
+You can actually see that the sub-type `f<>` starts with no types.
+This mean that most to the meta-expressions will start with `te::input_<Ts...>` .
 Using those three types, we can do some simple stuff.

 ```C++
     static_assert(